McLean House (Appomattox, Virginia): Appomattox Court House National Historical Park

 Elizabeth Bacon Custer's will of November 18, 1926, presented to the Probate court of New York City on May 11, 1933, stated: "the two flags of truce, one made of a white towel and the other' of a white handkerchief, which were used on the occasion of the surrender of General Lee at Appomattox, and also a table on which the surrender of General Lee to General Grant was written."
 The will further explained that these items were at the Memorial Hall of the War Department Building in Washington, D.C.

 A McLean house marker is at the front gate to the house.
 The inscription reads:

 At midday on April 9, 1865, General Robert E. Lee rode into this yard, dismounted, and disappeared into the McLean House.
 Grant, surrounded by generals and staff officers, soon followed.
 Dozens of officers, horses, and onlookers waited outside.
 After 90 minutes, Lee and Grant emerged.
 To the silent salutes of Union officers, Lee rode back through the village – to his defeated army.

 The home that hosted the surrender meeting was one of the best in Appomattox.
 Built in 1848, it had since 1862 been owned by businessman Wilmer McLean.
 The house became a sensation after the surrender.
 Union officers took some mementos; and in 1893 it was dismantled for display in Washington, D.C.
 But that display never happened, and the National Park Service reconstructed the building on its original site in the 1940s.

 Historical significance

-The McLean House has meaningful value because of its association with the site of General Robert E. Lee's surrender to General Ulysses S. Grant on April 9, 1865.
-It also preserves the distinctive characteristics embodying the style and method of construction typical in Piedmont Virginia in the mid-nineteenth century as well as being typical of a county government seat of that time period.
+The McLean House is meaningful because of its association with the site of General Robert E. Lee's surrender to General Ulysses S. Grant on April 9, 1865.
+It also preserves the distinctive characteristics that embodied the style and method of construction typical in Piedmont Virginia in the mid-nineteenth century as well as being typical of a county government seat of that time period.
 It also represents a typical farming community in Virginia of the mid-nineteenth century.